 Presenting the details of the plan to enhance the competitiveness of small and medium-sized enterprises, the Director of the Industry and Technology Service of the Ministry of Energy, Commerce & Industry, Mr. Christos Photiades, said that each company (accepted in the scheme) can be granted a maximum amount of €200 thousand.
 The subsidy makes up 60% of the eligible costs.
 The categories of eligible costs cover, inter alia, the construction, extension and configuration of buildings, the purchase of new equipment and machinery, and means of transport.

-“Save – upgrade in residences” subsidy scheme
+“Save – upgrade for residences” subsidy scheme

 A large number of participants in the workshop enquired about the housing energy upgrade plan.
 As the officer of the Industry and Technology Service, Mr. Andreas Lizides pointed out, in his presentation, that the applications will be submitted and examined electronically, only, and are simplified both in terms of required certificates and in the way sponsorship is calculated.
 The sponsorship rate amounts to 60% of the total eligible budget, while to vulnerable consumers the rate increases to 80%.